CodeGeneration2/ACEOB/README.md

 ## NPI Score Predictor

-When an IC is optimized into EC by a model, under ideal conditions (having the maximum/minimum code running time that implements IC functionality, with the efficient code able to pass I/O unit tests), the NPI score can be directly calculated through formula 4.
+When an IC is optimized into EC by a model, under ideal conditions (having the maximum/minimum code running time that implements IC functionality, with the efficient code able to pass I/O unit tests).
 However, these ideal conditions are often unattainable.
 Despite the ACEOB dataset having the maximum/minimum code running time and I/O unit tests, the use of NPI scores is still quite limited.
 To enable the use of NPI scores to evaluate code efficiency for non-compilable code and other datasets, we specifically trained an NPI score predictor to address this challenge.